MuradAkh/UofTCourseInfo/README.md

 ## Acknowledgements

-UofT Cobalt team for developing an awesome API!
+UofT Cobalt API - made creating the extension easy (Used in the earlier versions of the extension)

+UofT Nikel API - for brining back open data to uoft!

 Aniket Kali - web design help for settings, textbooks page, and about page